theatlantic/django-notification/README.md

 * Add `NOTIFICATION_CONTEXTS` to your `settings.py`, it's value must be a dictionary of the form `{context: app.model}` where `context`refers to the label you will apply to the given context.
 * Create the template `notification/context/<label>.html` for each context in the aforementioned dictionary.
 It will receive the types of notifications you registered and a list of notices already formatted as html as context variables.
 * If you'd like automatic reporting when a model is saved, add the setting `AUTO_NOTIFY`, of the form `((path.to.model, path.to.callback), ...)` where each entry is a tuple of models and the functions that should be called when an instance of that model is saved.
 Here you can pass `send` directly or a function you define that calls `send` to actually create the notices.
+* If you want to use the facebook notifications, create notices with a value of `3` for the `default` attribute and **provide a profile** for your users (more about that [in the django user auth documentation](http://docs.djangoproject.com/en/dev/topics/auth/#storing-additional-information-about-users).
+Your profile must store the user's access token either in the attribute `facebook_access_token` or in the one set by a `NOTIFICATION_FACEBOOK_ATTR` setting.

 After you follow the aforementioned steps, read the next section for the next steps on usage.